 Theoretical and applied aspects of distribution and abundance, population regulation, interactions between populations, and conservation will be studied in selected organisms, including humans.
 An independent research project will be required.
 Credit may not be earned in both BIO 452 and BIO 552.

-The ecology of microorganisms will be covered, emphasizing the study of microbial growth and activity in natural environments.
-An independent laboratory project is required.
+Advanced ecology of microorganisms will be covered, including those important in human health and in natural environments.
+Emphasis is placed on the study and critique of scientific literature.
 Prerequisites: Introductory ecology and microbiology.
 Credit may not be earned in both BIO 453 and BIO 553.

 BIO 554.
 Biometrics.
 4 credits.

 The design of biological experiments and applications of statistical techniques in ecology, cell biology, physiology, behavior, systematics, genetics and evolution.
 Experiments and data from the biological literatures will be emphasized.
 Statistical software packages will be used.
 A seminar/research project involving advanced applications is required.
 Prerequisite: MATH 220 or equivalent.
 Credit may not be earned in both BIO 454 and BIO 554.